MadChase/ChromaPlus-Importer/README.md

 How to use:

-NOTE: I HIGHLY suggest making a backup of you nap before running any script.
+NOTE: I HIGHLY suggest making a backup of you map before running any script.

 -Put the skript in the folder with you difficulty.dat and your Environment.dat file